ucfai/website/setup/index.md

 Just something to note, as this **_is_** primarily a computer-science focused organization, we'll opt for Terminal/Command Prompt usage as much as possible.
-This shouldn't be intimidating, and if you find it so – **please ping** one of the coordinators on the Slack, or fire off an email to us!s
+This shouldn't be intimidating, and if you find it so – **please ping** one of the coordinators on the Slack, or fire off an email to us!